VJOA1863/SQL_Retail_Sales_P1/README.md

 ## Database & Table Structure

-The analysis is performed on a single table containing retail transactions.
+The analysis is performed on a single table containing retail transaction data.

 ~~~sql
 CREATE TABLE retail_sales (